Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Explore Boboli Gardens

 Next on your list of things to do in Italy is explore the Boboli Gardens in Florence.
-Another great destination of Italy that is also founded in history and intrigue.
+Another great attraction in Italy that is founded in history and intrigue.
 These gardens were built in 1594 and are located adjacent to Palazzo Pitti.
 Boboli Gardens are known as a beautiful open-aired museum and the largest green space in Florence.

 The Boboli Gardens are open every day and offer never-ending visual and sensory stimulation for the most casual to the most engaged of visitors.
 When exploring the gardens, make sure to see the famous Fountain of Neptune, the Viottolone, the Boboli Gardens Amphitheater, the Fountain of Ocean with the Isolotto, and Grotta Grande.

-These multiple attractions make the Boboli Gardens one of the top things to do in Italy.
+These multiple attractions make the Boboli Gardens one of the top things to do in Florence!

 Visit the Island of Capri